 Temporary raised beds work well for many backyard vegetable gardeners.
 As the soil is tilled, it is loosened.
 If tillage equipment and foot traffic are kept off tilled beds, the loosened soil remains slightly raised above surrounding pathways.
-Adding compost or other organic matter to the bed raises it even farther (Figure 1).
+Adding compost or other organic matter to the bed raises it even higher (Figure 2).

 The main advantage of temporary raised beds is their simplicity.
 No expense is involved in constructing framework to contain the soil.
 Temporary beds are less labor intensive to make than permanent beds.
-However, temporary beds flatten over the course of a growing season and require reconstruction the following year.
-Because there is no wall to contain the soil, it may erode from the top of the bed into walkways or down hillsides.
+However, temporary beds flatten over the course of a growing season and require reconstruction the next year.
+Also, because a temporary bed has no wall, the soil may erode from the top of the bed into walkways or down hillsides.

 A grouping of barrels makes a convenient herb garden on the patio.
 Make certain that drainage is provided.

 Old railroad ties make a satisfactory raised bed if they are not oozing creosote, which could injure plants.

 Raised beds take many forms, depending on the gardener's goals.
 Taming a hillside with terraces may require different bed dimensions than those used for flat-land vegetable gardens.
 On hillsides, follow the contour of the land and adjust the depth of beds according to the slope of the hill.

 Typically, raised beds are laid out in a rectangular pattern.
 Level the area first to make a flat base for starting the building project.